guillem-ps/.dotfiles/mytheme/README.md

 ### Easy Path

-You can find my custom theme in the Visual Studio Code marketplace.
+You can find [Custom github-contrast-theme ](https://marketplace.visualstudio.com/items?itemName=guillem-ps.github-contrast-theme) in the Visual Studio Code marketplace.
 You are free to use or modify it, and a positive rating is always welcomed. 😉

 ### Manual Installation